Quotient branching law for $p$-adic $(\mathrm{GL}_{n+1}, \mathrm{GL}_n)$ I: generalized Gan-Gross-Prasad relevant pairs: Some results on computing the layer supporting a branching law

 and $\mathcal L_{rBL}(\pi, \sigma\times D^L_{\mathfrak p}(\pi'))=i^*$ if and only if

 and $\mathcal L_{rBL}(\pi, \mathrm{St}(\mathfrak p)\times D^L_{\mathfrak p}(\pi'))=i^*$. \end{lemma}

 \begin{proof} We only prove the only if direction and the if direction is very similar.
 We first prove the Hom result.
-The argument is more standard now and so we are slightly sketchy.
+The argument is more standard now and so will be slightly sketchy.
 By a duality (see \cite[Proposition 4.1]{Ch22}), we have that: